TheOdinProject/curriculum/nodeJS/express/controllers.md

 Once the controller has completed its tasks, it passes the processed data to the view, which renders the data into a format suitable for sending back to the client.
 Typically, this would be HTML.
 Later, when we cover building APIs, we can also send JSON responses like with the APIs that you've previously encountered e.g. Giphy API.

-The naming conventions for these controllers are usually based on the route they will be attached to e.g. GET route -> getSomething, POST route -> createSomething, DELETE route -> deleteSomething, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
+The naming conventions for these controllers are usually based on the route they will be attached to e.g. `GET` route -> `getSomething`, `POST` route -> `createSomething`, `DELETE` route -> `deleteSomething`, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
 It will always be based on you or someone else's conventions, and the requirements of the function.

 ```javascript
 // user controller file - controllers/userController.js